The number of exonerated Ohio prisoners is growing thanks to the Ohio Innocence Project.

 |30.||Christopher Smith||12 years||2020|

 |31.||Isaiah Andrews||45 years||2020|

-We will never know for sure, but the few studies that have been done estimate that between 2.3% and 5% of all prisoners in the U.S. are innocent (for context, if just 1% of all prisoners are innocent, that would mean that more than 20,000 innocent people are in prison).
+Although exact statistics are unknown, the few studies that have been done estimate that between 2.3 percent and 5 percent of death row cases in the United States are wrongfully convicted.
+For context, if just 1 percent of all prisoners are innocent, more than 20,000 innocent people are imprisoned.

 If you know of an innocent Ohio prisoner who has a wrongful conviction, wrongful imprisonment or failed by the criminal justice system, complete this Ohio Innocence Project Application.

 Related Legal Resources:

 Black Lawyers Association of Cincinnati